How much does your CPA or financial advisor know about the defined benefit plan tax deduction limit? Probably not much.

 - Execute funding goal

-Once your are comfortable with your funding range, review with your tax advisor and administrator.
-Remember that your contributions are required by the date you file your tax return..
+Once you are comfortable with your funding range, review with your tax advisor and administrator.
+Remember that your contributions are required by the date you file your tax return.
+Don’t forget to make the contribution and communicate the funding to your CPA.

 Are contributions to defined benefit plans tax deductible?